 I went to two Thanksgiving parties last weekend.
 I brought a homemade pumpkin pie and my signature deep dish apple pie to the parties and they were a huge hit!

 I like to use variety of baking apples to make my deep dish apple pies.
-Here is list of apples you can mix and match to create a better tasting apple pie.
+Here is a list of apples you can mix and match to create a better tasting apple pie.

 - Granny Smith